The Best of Everything

 Thanks, always, for your support.

 Per the Fair Use Clause of Section 107 of the amended Copyright Act of 1976 (17 USC Section 107), images and text on this site are intended solely for non-profit educational purposes, to provide researchers and general readers with information about Joan Crawford's life and career.
 (A "joancrawfordbest.com" watermark on a photo here does not imply ownership of the photo.
 I have placed the watermark on some photos to prevent them from being copied and used elsewhere for commercial purposes.
-To reiterate: This site in a non-commercial, non-profit site, with all information provided for educational purposes only.)
+To reiterate: This site is a noncommercial, nonprofit site, with all information provided for educational purposes only.)

 Sources, both photo and text, have been credited when known.
 If you're the owner of any unintentionally uncredited information, I'll gladly add a credit upon request.
 (See e-mail link in the "About" section above.)
 My original text (such as the Biography and Encyclopedia entries) is Copyright © 2004 - 2013 by Stephanie Jones.
 All rights reserved.